thoughtspot/tse-step-by-step/lesson-03-security-setup/README-03.md

 ### SSO/SAML Authentication

-SAML authentication uses SAML 2.0 to authenticate the use.
-With this approach, ThoughtSpot is set up within a federation using a Identify Provider (IdP), such as Okta or something similar.
+SAML authentication uses SAML 2.0 to authenticate the user.
+With this approach, ThoughtSpot is set up within a federation using an Identity Provider (IdP), such as Okta or something similar.
 When the user attempts to view ThoughtSpot content, ThoughtSpot will make a check to the IdP to verify the user is authenticated.
 Usually the embedding application is also part of the same federation, so the user is already authenticated.
 It's not required, but if the user isn't authenticated, then they will have to authenticate with the IdP.

 SAML configuration requires Administrator privileges in ThoughtSpot.
 It shows up in the Admin page of the UI.
 You will need to provide information about the IdP, including uploading a metadata XML file.
 Details on the setting can be found in the [documentation](https://developers.thoughtspot.com/docs/?pageid=saml-sso).
 The IdP will have to also be set up to match the ThoughtSpot configuration.
 See the IdP's documentation on how to set it up.